micropython/micropython/docs/psoc6/quickref.rst

    intro.rst
    installation.rst
    mpy-usage.rst
-   feature_list.rst

 .. warning::

-    The PSoC6™ port is still in an early stage of development.
-It is expected any MicroPython built-in library to be supported, but not all libraries, modules and features have been implemented yet.
+    The PSoC6™ port is now a mature port and is expected any MicroPython built-in library to be supported, but not all libraries, modules and features may have been implemented yet.
     For those modules relying on platform and hardware dependencies, only the listed and documented in this quick reference are certainyly supported.
-    Check :ref:`here <psoc6_feature_list>` for a complete list of currently enabled or implemented modules as well as not yet implemented functionality.

     Please, consider opening an `issue <https://github.com/infineon/micropython/issues>`_ or `discussion <https://github.com/infineon/micropython/discussionsh>`_ on GitHub for any clarification required on available features or requests for missing ones.